Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Results

 \subsection{Qualitative results}

 Reconstructed images of the scan are shown in figure~\ref{fig:image_reco_layers} for the splitting technique \textbf{(A)} on the test sample.
 Each image represents a different number of layers $N_{{\rm layers}}$ used.
-One can see that the nonlinearities are recovered by the DNN.
-Quantitative assessment of the DNNs is further discussed in sections~\ref{sec:result_reso} and \ref{sec:result_granu}.
+One can see that the non-linearities are recovered by the DNN.
+The reconstructed images from the linear reconstruction presented in section~\ref{sec:standard} can be found in~\cite{raiola2025spatialresolution}.

+Large position reconstruction shift can be observed at the gaps of the SiPM tiles, borders of the LG-SiPMs and in some rows or columns of particular SiPM tiles systematically.
+Although these discrepancies are not completely overcome by the DNN we observe that the reconstruction error is improved.
+These systematic shift in the position errors could be explained by the imperfections in the linearly-graded resistive network or the quality cut which inherently cuts events at the borders and in the gaps thus reducing sample to train events in these regions.